aschuerch/MBBI_ComputerPracticum/_episodes/01-intro.md

 - "After the first two days you will have some familiarity with working on the command line, data management, cleaning and visualization, automation and scripting"
 ---

-The lessons of the **first two days** introduce and reinforce basic skills in the Unix shell and R, and are designed for learners with no programming experience.
+The lessons aim to introduce and reinforce basic skills in the Unix shell and Microbial Genomics and are designed for learners with no programming experience.
 The general topics and skills covered include:

 ### Interacting with Computers
 - Could Computing